Exclusive Interview! Tiger Shroff: To Work With Hrithik Roshan Was Always On My Bucket List

 Q. Despite all the success and adulation, what keeps you so grounded and humble?

 A. Just watching my father.
 From his beginnings to now, how he hasn't changed.
 The way he speaks at home, to me and to the people on the sets.
 He doesn't treat anybody less or anybody great.
-You may the most important or the least important person in the country.
-But, he will be the same way.
+You may be the most important or the least important person in the country, but he will be the same way.
 That's something I really admire about him.

 Q. How did he react when he watched the trailer of 'War'?

-A. He was super-excited and very happy.
-He is a man of few words.
+A. He was super excited and very happy.
+He is a man of a few words.
 He is very cool and chilled out about everything.
 So, he doesn't express in like these larger-than-life expressions.
 He told me, 'Be bindaas, exam pass ho jayega'.

 'I Have Seen Both Sides To The Coin'